tbm/foss-foundations-primer/README.md

-This is a primer about non-technical issues which open-source projects face and the role of FOSS foundations.
+This is a primer about non-technical issues which open source projects face and the role of FOSS foundations.

 ## License